 If only because of his present-day, and polarizing, influence, John Dewey deserves careful reconsideration from historians.
 The platform that JGAPE has taken to newly and freshly explore Dewey is the centennial of arguably his most important book, Democracy and Education (1916).
 Cristina Groeger, this issue’s guest editor, has assembled a broad range of scholars to explore the influence of Dewey both in his own time, as a quintessential progressive reformer, and in ours, as his legacy continues to inspire both mainstream and alternative education throughout the world.

 Groeger’s own introduction to this special issue speaks to the specific contributions of various scholars.
 We commend her work—primarily completed as a graduate student—as a significant contribution as JGAPE continues, for just a few more years, to commemorate and explore the centenaries of important events and individuals in the Progressive Era.
 Stay tuned for future episodes: World War I, the Red Scare, the Mexican Revolution, and the 19th Amendment.

-The following articles in the special issue are freely available until 15th January 2018:
+The following articles in the special issue are freely available:

 - Learning Democracy in the New Gilded Age, Cristina V. Groeger

 - Democracy and Education Yesterday, Today, and Tomorrow, Jay Kloppenberg